 Appreciate your partner – be grateful for your love.
 Look at your husband and take a moment to appreciate all of the things that he does for you and gives you.
 You may in fact want to express your appreciation for him verbally and/or non-verbally.
 This tip on how to improve a bad relationship is about telling your husband what you like about him and watching him beam.
 You’ll beam too!

 Keep your intimate life alive and healthy.
 Knowing how to say “I love you” in small daily acts of love will improve a bad relationship.
 Making one day a week a special day–a day during which to schedule a “goody time” – can help your marriage.
 This can be any shared activity that you both can appreciate (such as a dinner out, going to the movies, etc.).

-Untangle money issues – they contribute to couples problems.
+Untangle money issues – they contribute to relationship problems.
 “Often, when couples argue about money, it’s not money that’s the problem,” says William Harley, PhD, author of His Needs, Her Needs: Building an Affair-Proof Marriage.
 “Instead, the money fights are a byproduct of relationship neglect.”

 I welcome your thoughts on how to improve a bad relationship.
 I know these tips aren’t magic, and they won’t help your marriage overnight.
 But if you and your spouse are both committed to working on your relationship, it will improve!

 For more tips on how to improve a bad relationship, read The Secret Reason Women Leave Good Relationships.
 The insights on why women walk away will help you see your relationship more clearly.